 Here is an overview of the IELTS test pattern:

-1. Listening: The Listening section of the IELTS exam consists of four recordings, each lasting about 30 minutes.
+- Listening: The Listening section of the IELTS exam consists of four recordings, each lasting about 30 minutes total.
 Test-takers are required to answer 40 questions based on the recordings.
+The recordings progress from everyday social contexts to more academic situations, testing your ability to understand various English accents and speaking speeds.

-2. Reading: The Reading section of the IELTS exam consists of three passages, with increasing difficulty.
+- Reading: The Reading section of the IELTS exam consists of three passages, with increasing difficulty.
 Test-takers are required to answer 40 questions based on the passages.
+The Academic version includes texts from books, journals, magazines, and newspapers, while the General Training version focuses on everyday texts like advertisements, company handbooks, and newspaper articles.

-3. Writing: The Writing section of the IELTS exam consists of two tasks.
-Task 1 requires test-takers to write a description of a chart, graph, or diagram in 150 words.
+- Writing: The Writing section of the IELTS exam consists of two tasks.
+Task 1 requires test-takers to write a description of a chart, graph, or diagram in 150 words (Academic) or a letter in 150 words (General Training).
 Task 2 requires test-takers to write an essay on a given topic in 250 words.
+Task 2 carries more weight in scoring, accounting for approximately 60% of the Writing section score.

-4. Speaking: The Speaking section of the IELTS exam consists of a face-to-face interview with an examiner.
-The interview is divided into three parts: introduction, cue card, and discussion.
-The Speaking section assesses a person’s ability to communicate effectively in spoken English.
+- Speaking: The Speaking section of the IELTS exam consists of a face-to-face interview with an examiner.
+The interview is divided into three parts: introduction and interview (4-5 minutes), long turn (3-4 minutes), and discussion (4-5 minutes).
+The Speaking section assesses a person’s ability to communicate effectively in spoken English, including pronunciation, fluency, vocabulary, and grammar.

 What is the difference between the IELTS Academic and IELTS General Training formats?